Fastvue/fastvue-syslog-ui/README.md

 Go to the [Fastvue Syslog download page](https://www.fastvue.co/syslog/download "Fastvue Syslog") to download and install Fastvue Syslog.

-## 2. Configure Fastvue Syslog to respond to requests from a different user interface
+## 2. Configure Fastvue Syslog to respond to requests from a different User Interface

 To allow Fastvue Syslog to use your version of this Fastvue Syslog User Interface, you need to make a few configuration changes.
 To do this: